IT Asset Management: The Complete Guide for 2025

 With everything recorded in one place, it becomes much easier to see how your IT network operates, which devices are used most often, and how cost savings can be achieved.

-For reference, most ITAM teams report directly to the CIO or CTO, but either way, information must be centralized so that it’s accessible to everyone.
+Effective asset management requires that you make your asset data available to everyone on your team who needs it.
+Most ITAM teams report directly to the CIO or CTO, but either way, information must be centralized so that it’s accessible to all authorized parties.

 However, that doesn’t mean everyone needs to have the same rights to edit data.
-Visibility is essential, and so is control.
-With this in mind, use software that lets you assign different levels of permissions to users so only certain people have the right to record and edit data.
+Use software that lets you assign different levels of permissions to users so only certain people have the right to record and edit data.

 Keeping your IT asset management data online in a centralized database should save your team significant time.
 But don’t stop there.
 You can make your team even more productive by automating processes as much as possible.
 For example, you can use IT management software to generate weekly or monthly reports for stakeholders, automatically change equipment status when it changes location, or receive automatic alerts when it’s time to update software.